blackflux/js-gardener/README.md

 Define packages that should be excluded from usage check.
 Useful when a false negative is detected, e.g. for plugins where usage is defined in configuration.
 Always excluded packages can be found [here](lib/conf/.depunusedignore).

+# Sample Project

+While this project utilizes itself for testing (how cool is that?), a cleaner example can be found [here](test/mock).

+All [my npm packages](https://www.npmjs.com/~simlu) also utilize Gardener.

 # How to Contribute

 When you contribute to any Gardener repositories, always run `npm test` locally before you open a PR.